kmfonagy/MySQL/SQLnotes.md

     +----------------------------------+---------------+
     5 rows in set (0.00 sec)

-- Example of use: used in pagination of content on the front-end
+***Example of use: used in pagination of content on the front-end***
-- If wanting to retreive all rows from a certain offset to the end use a random large number graeter than the amount of items in the table
+***If wanting to retreive all rows from a certain offset to the end use a random large number greater than the amount of items in the table***

     "select * from <tbl> limit 95, 18446744073709551615;""